spapas/spapas.github.io/content/du-disk-usage.rst

 One thing that you must be aware of is that this command may take *a long time* especially if you have lots of small files somewhere.
 Just let it run and it should finish after some time.
+If it takes too long time try to exclude any mounted network directories (either with SMB or NFS) since these will take extra long time.

 Also, if you awant a nice interactive output using ncurses you can download and compile the `ncdu tool`_ (NCurses Disk Usage).

 .. _`ncdu tool`: https://dev.yorhel.nl/ncdu